catppuccin/nix/docs/content/docs/Getting Started/stable.md

 ## With channels

-[Nix channels](https://nixos.org/manual/nix/stable/command-ref/nix-channel.html) provide a way for you to easily download, update, and use our modules -- though at the cost of reproducibility across machines.
+[Nix channels](https://nixos.org/manual/nix/stable/command-ref/nix-channel.html) provide a way for you to easily download, update, and use our modules -- though at the cost of reproducible across machines.

 To add `catppuccin/nix` as a channel, you can run the following:

 ```sh
 sudo nix-channel --add https://github.com/catppuccin/nix/archive/main.tar.gz catppuccin